ava-orange-education/Prompt-to-CPP/README.md

-# Prompt-to-CPP: Source Code Repository
+# Prompting C++ for Systems Engineering: Source Code Repository

 This repository contains all source code examples, projects, and build files for the book **Prompt-to-CPP**.
 Each chapter directory is